 Note: Text frames, which are described in an earlier section of this chapter, are really nothing more than AutoShapes (in this case, simple rectangles) to which text has been added.
-Thus, all the information in the section "Text frames" (beginning on page 118) applies with equal validity to text frames and to AutoShapes containing text.
+Thus, all the information in the section Text frames applies with equal validity to text frames and to AutoShapes containing text.